JulissaDantes/rareskills-rust-bootcamp/week_1/README.md

             The following Solidity and Rust snippets shows the (Key ⇒ Value) functionality.
 Solidity provides this through a mapping while Rust provides it through an Hashmap.

             - What is the main difference between the two languages about non-initialized data?
+            Solidity allows to use the uninitialized variable by assigning a default value to it, rust wont let you use it unless you initialize it
             - Snippets

                 ```solidity